-The United Kingdom (UK) leaving the European Union ('Brexit'), potentially followed by more countries, may affect Aegon's results and financial condition.
+The United Kingdom (UK) leaving the European Union ('Brexit'), may affect Aegon's results and financial condition.

 On June 23, 2016 the United Kingdom voted in a national referendum to withdraw from the European Union.
-With the negotiations underway, the implications of 'Brexit' remain unclear, with respect to the European integration process, the relationship between the UK and the European Union, and the impact on economies and businesses.
-Aegon could be adversely impacted by related market developments such as increased exchange rate movements of the UK pound versus the euro and higher financial market volatility in general due to increased uncertainty, any of which could reduce the value or results of Aegon's operations in the United Kingdom.
+With continuing uncertainty on if and in what form a "Brexit-deal" will be reached and approved, the implications of 'Brexit' remain unclear, with respect to the European integration process, the relationship between the UK and the European Union, and the impact on economies and businesses.
+Aegon is prepared for all outcomes, including the worst-case scenario.
+For this purpose, Aegon has assessed the risks and possible contingency measures specifically related to a hard Brexit (no-deal) scenario.
+Despite these efforts, Aegon could be adversely impacted by unexpected developments and market developments such as increased exchange rate movements of the UK pound versus the euro and higher financial market volatility in general due to increased uncertainty, any of which could reduce the value or results of Aegon's operations.
 Aegon could also be adversely impacted should 'Brexit' result in the UK moving away from agreed and implemented EU legislation like, but not limited to, Solvency II regulations.